Soldier who killed U.S. general spent three years in Afghan army

 According to an Afghan Interior Ministry official, initial information suggests that the attacker was called Rafiullah.

-The defense official said he was a low-ranking soldier who was recruited to join the army from Paktika province in eastern Afghanistan bordering Pakistan.
+The defence official said he was a low-ranking soldier who was recruited to join the army from Paktika province in eastern Afghanistan bordering Pakistan.

 The area is a hotbed of Taliban activity and a stronghold of their Islamist militant allies, the Haqqani network.